Alexandra Building: Description

 The Alexandra Building is a two-storeyed masonry building with an elegant street facade on the western side of Ruthven Street in Toowoomba.
 It is located on a long and narrow site and consists of a 1902 building (hall and two retail spaces) with 1905 rear addition (former pavilion).
 Ancillary outbuildings and decks, and an adjoining c.
 1930s-1940s buildings are located at the rear of the site.

 The c.
 1902 building consists of shops on the ground floor and lofty, open-plan office spaces on the upper floor.
-It has two long gable roofs (concealed behind a brick parapet) which extend from the Ruthven Street boundary about half way back on the site.
+It has two long gable roofs (concealed behind a brick parapet) which extend from the Ruthven Street boundary about halfway back on the site.
 The two roofs are joined by a box gutter and each has three lantern lights along the ridge.
 External walls are smooth rendered brick and the roofs and floors are timber-framed.
 Behind the southernmost roof is the 1905 former Pavilion which has a simple hipped roof and external walls of rendered brick and corrugated iron.
 To the north of this structure (and immediately behind the northern gable) is a two-storeyed face-brick building (c.
 1930s-1940s) with a parapet roof which faces on to Duggan Street and Lamb Lane at the rear.

 The Ruthven Street facade of the Alexandra Building is a composition of red brickwork and contrasting rendered brick decoration which emphasizes the windows and other decorative elements.
 The parapet is the most ornate part of the facade and is divided into three pediments that reflect the internal design of the upper floor - two large triangular pediments concealing the gabled roofs each with three tall glazed openings either side of a smaller central pediment to which the words "Alexandra Building" is applied.
 Arched steel-framed windows light the upper floor and rectangular windows are located above a c.
 1930s cantilevered street awning allowing light into the ground floor shops.
 Below the parapet, the exterior has been rendered and painted where a former two-storeyed verandah was located.
 Shop fronts have been recently fitted out.

 Apart from the street facade only small sections of the exterior of the 1902 buildings are visible.
 At the rear the twin gable ends are visible and consist of smooth-rendered brick walls with three high-level windows matching those on the front elevation.
 Recent gable flashings have been added.
 A lean-to structure (post 1930s) has been added to the rear of the northernmost gable end which opens out on to the roof of the c.
 1930s-1940s building which forms an open deck space.
 Side elevations are not visible, being concealed by adjacent buildings.

 The lantern lights running along the ridge line of each gabled roof consist of box-like structures with curved roofs of corrugated iron.
 Three reversible casement windows face both north and south on each lantern.
 Walls to the east and west are clad in ripple iron.
 Gutters are quad-profile.